-

 Accumulating a certain number of points can lead to license suspension, too.
 For example, if you accumulate:

-- 15 or more points as a first-time offender (meaning your license hasn’t been suspended or revoked during the last seven years), you could lose your license anywhere from two to 12 months.
+• 15 points or more as a 1st time offender (meaning your license hasn't been suspended or revoked during the last 7 years), you could lose your license anywhere from 2 months to 12 months.

-- 15 or more points as a repeat offender (meaning your license has been suspended or revoked during the last seven years), you could lose your license anywhere from four to 12 months.
+• 15 points or more as a repeat offender (meaning your license has been suspended or revoked during the last 7 years), you could lose your license anywhere from 4 months to 12 months.

 Check our section on the IL point system for more details.